“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 The new guards and the warden really

-minor infractions, such as attending church without permission.
+fake infractions, such as attending church without permission.
 Accumulating

 enough of these minor offenses changes the category you are in so that would